sashaplichta/sashaplichta.github.io/_posts/2025-01-05-polymer-generation.markdown

     - Finally we contract from 256 back to the latent dimension

     Adapted U-Net
-    - he desired properties are embedded using the cVAE's learned property embedder (this is just to initialize the weights - the embedding layer is unfrozen part way through training)
+    - The desired properties are embedded using the cVAE's learned property embedder (this is just to initialize the weights - the embedding layer is unfrozen part way through training)
     - The noise input is concatenated the property embedding
     - In our first layer, we expand the concatenated vector from the latent space (32) to 256
     - Next we contract to 2 * the latent space